badquanta/approval-voting/CONTRIBUTING.md

 For now; this is ALSO true of the master repository; I encourage anyone to submit pull requests directly to it for evaluation.

 In the future we will have designated "master"(latest release, locked), "latest-rc"(next like release version, locked) branches.. as noted these two will be locked to ensure errant code is never pushed to them by mistake.
-A "master-security-fixes" branch will exist; along with a "master-fixes" branch that will offer the latest "fixes" with the "security-fixes" branch havign a shorter turn-arround for approving updates to it than the "fixes" branch.
+A "master-security-fixes" branch will exist; along with a "master-fixes" branch that will offer the latest "fixes" with the "security-fixes" branch having a shorter turn-around for approving updates to it than the "fixes" branch.
-Allong with all these locked; and semi-locked branches the goal is to have different "development" branches; center around topics of active development (new feature, depreciation of old features, refactoring/module work, documentation/admin work.)
+Along with all these locked; and semi-locked branches the goal is to have different "development" branches; center around topics of active development (new feature, depreciation of old features, refactoring/module work, documentation/admin work.)

 ## Conventions